Exhibition and Installation | Share

 Artist Film Screening: Saturday 14 September, 5-6pm

-New Babylon is the resulting exhibition of Fashion Space Gallery’s 2019 designers-in-residence Sophie Huckfield and Lucy Hutchinson.
-During the residency they have been exploring ways in which digital technologies impact healthcare, thinking about how these technologies, their branding, language and funding contribute to the development of healthcare as a commodity.
+New Babylon was the resulting exhibition of Fashion Space Gallery’s 2019 designers-in-residence Sophie Huckfield and Lucy Hutchinson.
+During the residency they had been exploring ways in which digital technologies impact healthcare, thinking about how these technologies, their branding, language and funding contribute to the development of healthcare as a commodity.

-As a result of their residency they are presenting an exhibition, future-based curatorial tour and artist film screening.
+As a result of their residency they presented an exhibition, future-based curatorial tour and artist film screening.

 Tour and Artist Film Screening

-On the 14 September 2065 please join creative collaborators Sophie Huckfield and Lucy Hutchinson for a tour of their exhibition ‘New Babylon’.
-This historic exhibition creatively examines criminal data mining, focusing on the period 2017-2020.
-Investigating the use of healthcare data as a social, political and economic power before the end of capitalism in 2030.
-Taking the form of a data production line, the exhibition reinterprets the excavation, mining, and resulting products of the healthcare data industry before its steady decline in 2030.
+On the 14 September 2065, creative collaborators Sophie Huckfield and Lucy Hutchinson hosted a tour of their exhibition ‘New Babylon’.
+This historic exhibition creatively examined criminal data mining, focusing on the period 2017-2020.
+They investigated the use of healthcare data as a social, political and economic power before the end of capitalism in 2030.
+Taking the form of a data production line, the exhibition reinterpreted the excavation, mining, and resulting products of the healthcare data industry before its steady decline in 2030.

-The tour will be followed by a film screening of selected artist’s films who explored ideas around fiction, speculation, technology, health, the body and ecology during the early 20th Century.
+The tour was followed by a film screening of selected artist’s films who explored ideas around fiction, speculation, technology, health, the body and ecology during the early 20th Century.